MaastrichtU-IDS/dsri-documentation/website/docs/copy-data-between-projects.md

 ```

 Now you can exit the OC copy pod's terminal without disrupting the copying process.
-Just tpye exit to exit the terminal.
+Just type exit to exit the terminal.

 ```bash
 exit